 Hospital medicine has evolved so quickly over the past few decades that the scope of what primary care physicians do is only a small part of what goes on in healthcare today.
 When my dad was a family practice physician in a small New Mexico town 30+ years ago, he did just about everything his patients needed.
 There wasn’t much difference between the care he provided and the care his patients would receive at far-away tertiary hospitals.

 Today, those far-away tertiary hospitals have evolved into centers of excellence that are performing incredibly sophisticated, high-intensity procedures—blood-clot retrieval for stroke patients, for example.
 Such procedures, along with the expertise to perform them and the equipment and technology to support them, are beyond the realm of what a typical community hospital can ever be expected to provide.

 That doesn’t mean that rural hospitals have no place in healthcare today.
 To the contrary, there are essential functions rural hospitals can and should be performing—functions that don’t require state-of-the-art surgical equipment.
-In the example of the stroke patient, for instance, patients who have a transient ischemic attack (TIA)―or “mini-stroke” as it is sometimes called—could stay at their local hospital for secondary stroke prevention or rehabilitation.
+A stroke patient would normally be a rural hospital transfer.
+With telemedicine, this patient who have a transient ischemic attack (TIA)―or “mini-stroke” as it is sometimes called—could stay at their local hospital for secondary stroke prevention or rehabilitation.